xxxmoney/assetto-corsa-fan-control/README.md

 ## Disclaimer OS
 - Currently *Windows* supported

+## What's in here
+- Two main parts
+  - Assetto Corsa plugin (reads speed from game)
+  - A python script (sets speed to fan)

+## Supported Xiaomi Devices
+- Many of the Xiaomi Fans are supported
+- Most are specified in the `src\fan_mapping.py` file
+- AS OF NOW - supported `stepless` devices
+- TO BE DONE: support `gear` devices - speed 1, 2, 3, 4

 ## Prerequisities (start here)
 - Python - version 3.12
 - Clone this repo